petartotev/PT_Demo_ML.NETests/README.md

 ### DemoMLNet.Data.Gatherer (Data Gatherer / web crawler)

+DemoMLNet.Data.Gatherer is a .NET Core 3.1 Console Application.
-A DataGatherer class is implemented to play the role of a **web crawler**.
+It is implemented to play the role of a **web crawler**.
 Once an instance of DataGatherer is instantiated it also creates a new HttpClient and AngleSharp HtmlParser.
 They are used within a for loop that goes through a number of pages with URLs that end with an article/category number, for example:
 https://www.flagman.bg/article/{articleId}